ciderfish/ciderfish/README.md

 <sub> I  HAVE  A  WEEKEND  JOB.
 DO  NOT  BE  SURPRISED  IF  I  DISAPPEAR  ON SATURDAYS  AND  SUNDAYS FOR  ALMOST  THE  ENTIRE  DAY.

+<sub> I  STRIVE  TO  BE  MY  FRIENDS'  SAFE  PLACE  !!  ❤️

 <div align="center">

 ![](https://files.catbox.moe/dcy89s.jpg)